yiblet/sans/README.md

 sans is a coroutine combinators library for building composable, resumable computations in Rust.
 Build pipelines that yield, resume, and compose beautifully.

 **What are coroutine combinators?** Instead of writing complex state machines with explicit state tracking, you compose small, focused functions into pipelines.
-Each stage can yield intermediate results, maintain state, and pass control to the next stage.
+Each coroutine can yield intermediate results, maintain state, and pass control to the next coroutine.
 The result is code that's easier to write, test, and reuse - all with compile-time type safety and zero-cost abstractions.

 <!-- toc -->